trampgeek/jobe/README.md

   1. Fix bug in testsubmit.php when used with latest pylint3.
   1. Document dependency script for Ubuntu 18.04 plus limitations due to missing mcrypt.

+### 1.5.0

+  1. Move to latest versions of CodeIgniter and RestServer frameworks, primarily to fix bug with PHP versions > 7.1 no longer supporting mcrypt library, but also for improved security and error handling.

 Richard